 Phu Quoc: Asia's Emerging Paradise - 2026 Guide

-Phu Quoc is Vietnam’s largest island and its rising star in the international travel scene.
-Located in the Gulf of Thailand, just off the coast of Cambodia, this “Pearl Island” has transformed from a quiet fishing community into a world-class destination that manages to balance high-end development with deep cultural roots.
+Phu Quoc is Vietnam’s largest island and its most compelling story in international travel.
+Located in the Gulf of Thailand, just off the coast of Cambodia, this “Pearl Island” has transformed within a single generation from a quiet community of fishing villages and pepper farms into a world-class destination that manages — just barely, and with great effort — to balance ambitious high-end development with deep cultural roots.

 Why Visit Phu Quoc in 2026?